This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 What’s with that frizzled lettuce perched next to romaine and iceberg at the grocery?
-It’s frisee!
-Frisée, aka curly endive, is a leafy green with frilly leaves and a subtly bitter flavor.
+It’s frisée!
+Frisée, also known as curled endive, is a leafy green with frilly leaves and a subtly bitter flavor.
 Its feathery leaves work great as a statement in salads, adding loads of texture and drama.
 Here’s more about it, how to keep it fresh, and ways it use it in recipes!

 Frisée goes by several different names, including curly endive and endive lettuce.
 It’s part of the chicory family and technically a type of endive, though Belgian endive looks much different with its white color and cylindrical shape.

-What does frisee taste like?
-It’s fluffy and crunchy, a hydrating burst with bitter peppery notes on the finish.
-Pair it with strong flavors like bold dressings, cheeses, eggs, cured meats and more.
+What does frisée taste like?
+It’s fluffy and crunchy with a hydrating burst and bitter peppery notes on the finish.
+Pair it with strong flavors like bold dressings, cheeses, eggs, cured meats, and more.
 It’s also a nice contrast to other types of greens in a salad.
-(See the recipe ideas below!)

-• Can’t find it at the store?
-Look for a head of ruffled leaves marked as friseecurly endive, or endive lettuce.
-(While it’s not technically the best descriptor, the latter was the case at our local grocery.)
+• Look for a head of ruffled leaves marked as friséecurly endive, or endive lettuce.
+(While it’s not technically the best descriptor, the latter was the case at my local grocery.)

 • Expect variation in size and texture.
-Some heads of frisee are very small and frizzy, others have larger leaves (like the photo above).
+Some heads of frisée are very small and frizzy, others have larger leaves, like the photo above.
 This varies based on the maturity of the lettuce.
-We prefer a younger, more tender plant because it’s fluffier with a milder flavor, but it can be hard to find.
+I prefer a younger, more tender plant because it’s fluffier with a milder flavor, but it can be hard to find.

-• Store frisee refrigerated for 5 days.
-It stays best unwashed and wrapped in paper towel in a plastic bag.
-Wash it before serving, then thoroughly dry in a salad spinner or with towels.
+• Store frisée refrigerated for 5 days.
+It stays best unwashed and wrapped in a paper towel in a plastic bag.
+Wash it before serving, then thoroughly dry it in a salad spinner or with towels.

-Frisee is most often eaten raw, in salads or even as a garnish for dishes.
-It’s most well known for its use the famous French bistro salad, salade Lyonnaise, topped with lardons and a poached egg.
-Or, you can even sauté it!
+Frisée is most often eaten raw in salads or even as a garnish for dishes.
+It’s most well-known for its use in the famous French bistro salad, salade Lyonnaise, topped with lardons and a poached egg.
+You can even sauté it!
 Here are a few recipe ideas:

 Save this recipe!